 By Jamie Webber

 If a holiday party is on the agenda in the next few weeks, consider these tips and recipes to make your happy hour a healthy one.
 Many fancy bars and restaurants incorporate fresh juice into their cocktails, and guess what?
 You can too!
-Serving fresh holiday juices and smoothies to keep any party Reboot friendly is a fun and interactive way to bring a healthy flare to parties that are typically, not so healthy.
+Serving fresh holiday juices and smoothies is a fun way to bring a healthy flare to parties that are typically, not so healthy.
 You’ll have new flavors that will please even the pickiest palates.
 And don’t be afraid to bring a big batch of fresh juice if you’re a guest at a party.
 You can sip on it as a virgin cocktail, or bring a bottle of liquor to give it a little zing!

 Whether you plan on drinking alcohol this holiday season or not, follow these tips (and recipes) for your healthy, holiday happy hour.